maion308/sequelize-relations-lab/README.md

 ## Define a relationship

 Considering a one-to-many relationship for artists and their records, Sequelize offers `hasMany` and `belongsTo` methods on each model to register these relationships.
+You'll want to establish these relationships in your models.js file.

 ```js
 const Artist = sequelize.define('artist', {